 The Pixel Imprint fingerprint sensor is fast and reliable.
 Placed on the rear side of the phone, the surrounding glass shade helps you to align the phone to your touch however it may be positioned in your pocket or bag.
 Using the sensor you can swiftly unlock your phone and also authorise online and contactless payments using Android Pay.

 Global GSM & CDMA network support is available so Pixel is a phone you can truly take with you anywhere (please check the specifications against specific local carriers).
 LTE speeds up to Cat 9 / 12 are available if supported by your chosen carrier.

-Using the all new Sony IMX378 module, the 12.3 sensor has 1.55μm pixels and is helped by an f/2.0 aperture lens.
+Using the all new Sony IMX378 module, the 12.3 sensor has 1.55μm pixels and is helped by a f/2.0 aperture lens.
 HDR+ software, coupled with the powerful new image processing capabilities of the Snapdragon 821 processor, results in incredibly detailed images, even in low-light conditions.

-Rather than use optical image stabilisation, Google have opted to link the phone's internal gyroscope to the camera software.
+Rather than use optical image stabilisation, Google has opted to link the phone's internal gyroscope to the camera software.
 This detects quick changes in position and motion and compensates for them; especially useful when recording video and tracking a moving object.

 Laser autofocus is sharp and fast to respond, meaning you can quickly readjust and take pictures without having to wait.
 The autofocus also works well in video recording mode to keep subjects in focus as they travel.
 Pixel's camera can record video in 4K at 30fps and in 1080p HD up to 120fps.

-The front facing camera is a very respectable 8 megapixel and also features a high quality Sony sensor module.
+The front facing camera is a very respectable 8 megapixel and also features a high-quality Sony sensor module.